-- It executes rules that are configured on the diagram template to reduce most of the noncritical intervening elements and keep only the critical infrastructure of the network in the diagram.
+- It applies rules that are configured on the diagram template to reduce most of the noncritical intervening elements and keep only the critical infrastructure of the network in the diagram.

-- Since this sample diagram template was also configured to execute an automatic Smart Tree layout during the generation, it executes this algorithm.
+- Since this sample diagram template was also configured to run an automatic Smart Tree layout during the generation, it applies this algorithm.

 At the end of the building process, the resulting diagram shows only the remaining critical network elements: those being hierarchically arranged and the distance between them being normalized.